-When I first went self employed last year, I found myself answering the same question to a lot of people: don’t you get fed up, working from home?
+When I first went self employed, I found myself answering the same question to a lot of people: don’t you get fed up, working from home?

 For most people, I can see why it might seem a little like cabin fever.
 But luckily, as I’m a blogger and content creator, my job takes me out a little, so to speak.
 So I’m not always stuck inside my four walls, driving myself insane.

 I get to go to events, meetings, dinners and experience days to review for the blog, so I’m usually only at home 2-3 days a week.
 And those days I am, I absolutely love it.
 I’m the stereotypical working-from-home freelancer.
 I work in my PJ’s for as long as I can (until my boyfriend shouts at me!)